Volunteer / Supervisor Help Sheet

 - Easy Runs We have easy runs (marked as 'green' circle) from the top of both the Triple Chair and Quad Chair.
 Trail Maps are available in the Main Lodge.

-- Students may need extra instruction on gentle slopes before progressing to more difficult runs.
+- Students may need extra instruction in our Beginner Centre on gentle slopes before progressing to more difficult runs.
 Please understand that for safety reasons these students must demonstrate controlled turns and stops before access to any chairlift is granted.
 Mount Pakenham Station Teaching ensures students are given extra lesson time in order to achieve their goals.
 Time in lesson may vary between 1-4 hours.
 Please allow the professionals to do their jobs.
 On first visits, some students may not progress enough to graduate to the chairlifts and should continue to practise at the Handle Tow or Rope Tow or Carpet Lift.

 - We issue warnings (mark a 'W' on the lift ticket) if a student disobeys the Alpine Reponsibilty Code.
 Second offences will be brought to the attention of the school supervisor.